Markus-Stuppnig/pico-template/README.md

         5. be happy!

 ### Programming examples on your Pico

+Change pico_w to pico in the 4th line of `CMakeLists.txt`

 First of all check the `CMakeLists.txt` File, if the desired subdirectories are included (e.g. `add_subdirectory(blink)`) and execute the following commands in this repository:
 ```bash
 rm build -rf